A Formalism for the Transport and Matching of Coupled Beams in Accelerators: Applications: Lattices Lattice Building Blocks

 \section{Applications: Lattices \& Lattice Building Blocks}

 In this section, we apply this method to various examples of lattices and lattice building blocks.
 In order to write a compact matching and transport script, the generating functions are used, where the relations of optics functions to the generating functions are given in Eq.~\eqref{Eq:genvectorscoupledfunctions}.
-It is important to check the normalization condition for the transport of the generating vectors.
+It is important to check the normalization condition for the transport of the generating vectors which is done through the normalization condition.
+The python scripts that are used for matching and propagating of the coupled lattices is available on~\cite{matchingcode}.